casualgenius/mcp-servers/time/README.md

 # casual-mcp-server-time

-This package provides a collection of time and date utilities as a [FastMCP](https://github.com/codex-datasets/fastmcp) server.
+This package provides a collection of time and date utilities as an MCP server.